mjameer/jenkins-log-s3-archiver/README.md

 ## Problem Statement

-The client had a **self-hosted ELK stack** (Elasticsearch, Logstash, Kibana) to store logs from applications, Kubernetes, and infrastructure.
+Organization had a **self-hosted ELK stack** (Elasticsearch, Logstash, Kibana) to store logs from applications, Kubernetes, and infrastructure.
 While the ELK stack was critical for log analysis and incident management, the **Jenkins logs** from lower environments (UAT, staging) contributed significantly to the overall storage and compute costs.